thuyetbao/python-wordle-puzzle-solution/README.md

 Script processes the response and handles the result.

-If the guess is correct, the script breaks out of the loop and prints "Correct guess!"
+- If the guess is correct, the script breaks out of the loop and prints "Correct guess!"

-If the guess is incorrect, the script updates the guess and repeats the process.
+- If the guess is incorrect, the script updates the guess and repeats the process.

-Second fix
+Step 4: Based on the idea, interate with try and fix the problem

+Example:

 ```txt
 Fix this `AttributeError: 'list' object has no attribute 'get'`
 and using API from You can find the API documentation at the following link: https://wordle.votee.dev:8000/redoc
 ```

-Then using Codeium to handle that with example tutorial link

-Prompt `Introduction`
+Step 5: Handle the idea, flow of the scripts, rewrite the logic with supported packages

+Step 6: Rewrite documentation with Copilot

 ```txt
 Write me the overview of the wordle guess